skip to main content

 Caltech has gone beyond LEED in piloting sustainable laboratory design techniques, transforming historic spaces into cutting-edge laboratories, and reconceiving campus utilities.

-The Resnick Sustainability Center, a future hub for energy and sustainability research, is being built just north of San Pasqual Street on the east side of Wilson Avenue.
-Caltech is pursuing LEED Platinum certification for the building, which will open in 2024.
+The Resnick Sustainability Center, a hub for energy and sustainability research and LEED Platinum recipient, was completed just north of San Pasqual Street on the east side of Wilson Avenue.

 Waste, Recycling, and Conservation

 Despite a tumultuous last few years full of waste challenges, Caltech began to prepare for a more resilient waste and recycling program through the work of the Sustainability Advisory Council.
-Revamping the on-campus recycling process and creating a more resilient staffing structure will be key early priorities in 2024.
-Further considerations into creative reuse of materials being utilized on campus as well as smart purchasing strategies to avoid waste will combine to help avoid waste and improve the overall diversion picture of the campus.
+Revamping the on-campus recycling process and creating a more resilient staffing structure were key early priorities in 2024.
+Further considerations into creative reuse of materials being utilized on campus as well as smart purchasing strategies to avoid waste combined to help avoid waste and improve the overall diversion picture of the campus.

 Some waste generation can be centrally managed: During construction, Caltech works with contractors to prevent construction waste and make sure that as much waste as possible is diverted for reuse or recycling.
 When the old Mead Laboratory was demolished to make way for the new Resnick Sustainability Center, construction workers sorted concrete, wood, and metal for reuse and recycling.